AlexWaygood/typeshed-stats/examples/example.md

 ### Version

-The latest version of `types-Pygments` aims to provide accurate annotations for `Pygments==2.19.*`.
+The latest version of `types-Pygments` aims to provide accurate annotations for `Pygments==2.20.*`.

 ### Number of lines

-849 (excluding blank lines)
+925 (excluding blank lines)

-### Package status: *out of date*
+### Package status: *up to date*

-These stubs may be out of date.
-In typeshed's CI, [stubtest][] tests these stubs against an older version of the runtime package than the latest that's available.
+These stubs should be fairly up to date.
+In typeshed's CI, [stubtest][] tests these stubs against the latest version of the runtime package that's available.

 ### Upload status: *uploaded*

 These stubs are currently uploaded to PyPI.

-### Stubtest settings in CI: *missing stubs ignored*
+### Stubtest settings in CI: *error on missing stub*

-The `--ignore-missing-stub` stubtest setting is used in typeshed's CI.
+Objects missing from the stub cause stubtest to emit an error in typeshed's CI.

 In CI, stubtest is run on `linux` only.

-Typeshed currently has 4 unique allowlist entries for `Pygments` when running stubtest in CI.
+Typeshed currently has 25 unique allowlist entries for `Pygments` when running stubtest in CI.

 ### Pyright settings in CI: *not strict*